karimarttila/karimarttila.github.io/_posts/2021-01-19-world-statistics-exercise.md

                                                  (re-frame/dispatch [::ws-state/select-year (js/parseInt new-value)])))}]]))
 ```

-So, basically I just take the current value of the slider and store it in the re-frame database: `(re-frame/dispatch [::ws-state/select-year (js/parseInt new-value)])` .
+So, basically, I just take the current value of the slider and store it in the re-frame database: `(re-frame/dispatch [::ws-state/select-year (js/parseInt new-value)])` .

 ### Frontend - Creating the Map

-For data visualization I used [Vega Lite](https://vega.github.io/vega-lite/), and as a Clojure wrapper for Vega I used Metasoarous' [Oz](https://github.com/metasoarous/oz) library.
+For data visualization, I used [Vega Lite](https://vega.github.io/vega-lite/), and as a Clojure wrapper for Vega I used Metasoarous' [Oz](https://github.com/metasoarous/oz) library.
 The [world-110m.json](https://github.com/vega/vega/blob/master/packages/vega-loader/test/data/world-110m.json) world map is from Vega.

-I think I spent most of the time developing this application with tuning the world map.
-But it was really fun to experiment how to visualize data and how to interact with the map.
+I think I spent most of the time developing this application by tuning the world map.
+But it was really fun to experiment how to visualize data and with how to interact with the map.
 The result of this experiment can be seen in file [data.cljs](https://github.com/karimarttila/clojure/blob/master/statistics/worldstat/src/cljs/worldstat/frontend/data.cljs), I highlight here the most important part of the map configuration:

 ```clojure